FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 Parenting and Lifestyle Choices Once You Reach Financial Independence

 A question I keep circling back to is what happens once we reach FI?
 My partner’s job is stable now, but it’s becoming increasingly clear that she likely doesn’t want to stay in it forever.
 Financial Independence isn’t just about quitting work—but having the choice to pivot.
-If we both were to crave a slower lifestyle and didn’t need our jobs, why not then try the move to the countryside?
+If we both were to crave a slower lifestyle and didn’t need our jobs, why not try the move to the countryside?

 Children adapt far better than we sometimes fear.
 Ultimately, what matters most for their well-being is consistent love, time, and emotional support from their parents.
 Whether it’s in a bustling city or a quiet village, kids thrive when their environment is stable and nurturing.
 A move after FI, planned and communicated well, could be an enriching family adventure rather than a disruption.

 For families on the path to FIRE, this flexibility to move later can be part of a long-term plan.
-So while career disruption may be a strong disadvantage today, in a few years time it might not be.
+So, while career disruption may be a strong disadvantage today, in a few years time it might not be.
 After reaching FI, these lifestyle questions and housing preferences may look different than they do today—especially if everyone around us indeed continues to leave our neighborhood to buy a house somewhere else!

-10 Practical Ways to Overcome House-Buying FOMO
+10 Practical Ways to Overcome House-Buying FOMO (Numbers + Mindset)

 Below are ten practical ways to quiet the urge to “buy because everyone else is buying”.
 Some of these are financial checks, while others are mindset shifts.
-Together they help keep me grounded when FOMO hits.
+Together they help keep me grounded when FOMO inevitably hits.

 1. Run your own 5% rule numbers